kavingray/wp-ui/readme.txt

 Can be found [here](http://kav.in/projects/plugins/blog/wp-ui-faq).

+= How do i use multiple jQuery UI themes? =
+It is possible from WP UI 0.5.5 to use multiple jQuery UI themes on the same page.
+Check out this [guide](http://kav.in/wp-ui-using-jquery-ui-custom-themes/).

 = Where can i demo the custom CSS3 styles? =

 Demo with the *style switcher* can be found [here](http://kav.in/projects/plugins/wp-ui).

-= What if i have Javascript disabled? =
+= What if the user does not have Javascript enabled? =

 All the code will **degrade gracefully** when javascript is disabled.
-Try disabling the Javascript in your browser to take look.
+Try disabling the Javascript in your browser to take a look yourselves.

 = Can i use all the available jQuery UI themes? =

 Yes.
 Just enter the name of jQuery UI theme as value to the shortcode [wptabs] style argument.
+From Version 0.5.5, you can use multiple UI themes.

 = Why aren't my tabs working? / Why are some of my shortcodes not getting parsed? =

-Make sure each one of your shortcodes is in the **separate line**. eg.
+Make sure each one of your shortcodes is in the **separate line** and avoid empty lines. eg.

     [wptabs]
     [wptabtitle]Tab 1[/wptabtitle]